mialbaker/flask-crud-app/README.md

-# Instructions for running application
+# Instructions for running the application
 1. Navigate to Project folder
 2. Build a docker image
     * `docker build --tag python-docker .`